 How do we respond to the dominant culture’s call?

 Learning of the death of Sinead O’Connor.
 I am gutted.
-Premature death and the history of Ireland take up a big space in my heart.
+Premature death and the history of Ireland take up a big space in my heart. ❤️

 Oddly enough, I have been talking and writing about Sinead O’Conner for the past few weeks.
 I’ve been on a deep dive as I create new courses to teach this Fall.
-Hours writing and reflecting on women, power, aging, our relationship to our body as we work to create healthier and more inclusive cultures had to include her.
+Hours writing and reflecting on women, power, aging, our relationship to our body as we work to create healthier and more inclusive cultures.
+It had to include her.

 When I was 16 years old, Sinead O’Connor seemed to come out of nowhere – shaved head, combat boots and the eyes of a fawn.
 Non-conformist and roaring, my friends and I were all ears.